stollander33/docs/docs/users/quick_start_users.md

 2. install the RAPyDo controller

-    Install the latest version: `pip3 install --upgrade rapydo-controller`
+    Install the latest version: `sudo pip3 install --upgrade rapydo-controller`

+    You have now the executable `rapydo` (you can try a `rapydo --version`).
 Your project could require a different version, in this case you will be able to install the right version once configured your project

+    NOTE: python install binaries in `/usr/local/bin`.
+If you are not the admin/`root` user (i.e. you do not install with `sudo`) then a virtual environment is created and you may find the binary in `$HOME/.local/bin`.
+Make sure that the path is in your `$PATH` variable, otherwise you will end up with `command not found`.

 3. clone and initialize your project